M EE R5

 Pattern

-• Provide a range of items for free exploration of patterning indoors and outdoors including natural materials, pattern blocks, loose parts, mats, trays and strips.
+• Provide a range of items for free exploration of patterning indoors and outdoors including natural materials, pattern blocks, loose parts, with plain mats, trays and strips on which to arrange items.

 • Encourage children to join in with body patterns or repeating sections of songs.